Mental illness in fly-in fly-out workers: Personal relationships

 Over the past 20 years FIFO had become a prevalent mining industry practice, however on the subject matter there is a scarcity of Australian research.
 According to Arnold (1995) studies resulted in FIFO being problematic for some families, in an analysis of the impacts on the lifestyle and families of workers.
 The Australian FIFO personnel indicate the benefits of leisure, access to services and facilities swell as friends and extended family from relatively high earnings from working in the industry.
 However, observation conducted by Gillies et al. (1997) involved surveying fifteen Australian FIFO operations and out of a study sample of 227 employees, a total of 30% employees stated their families were not in favour of the FIFO lifestyle.
-Additionally results included 25% of employees believed their family relationships had been earnestly disadvantaged by the FIFO employment.
+Additionally, results included 25% of employees believed their family relationships had been earnestly disadvantaged by the FIFO employment.

 The structure of rostered schedules and continuous cycles such as four weeks away and one week home, the long separations and short homecomings provoke an increased amount of conflict between work and home.
 In accordance to Torkington, Larkins & Sen Gupta (2011) "Miners reported that when they were away their partner described: being upset or lonely; the stresses of dealing with busy roles, such as parenting, alone; the challenge of changing routines; and having to managing practical tasks (e.g. mechanical repairs), which fell outside their normal role."
 (2011).
 As a result, the family structure is altered, especially for those with younger children.

+A number of organisations have emerged to provide specialist support for FIFO families experiencing the challenges of this lifestyle.
+The FIFO Family Project, for example, offers proactive support through community programs, educational resources and online platforms specifically designed for families of FIFO workers.
+In 2025, TFFP published The FIFO New Parents Guide, the first parenting guide specifically created for FIFO families.
+This evidence-based guide provides practical strategies, expert advice and lived experience stories to help new parents manage the unique pressures of parenting within FIFO arrangements.
+These resources address gaps in mainstream supports, aiming to improve mental health and resilience in affected families.